PedroRCampelo/resize-img/README.md

 # how it was done?
- First of all, the dependencies are being called
+ First of all, the dependencies are being called:

 The [sharp](https://sharp.pixelplumbing.com/install) package it helps in the resizing images part;